-Building a wood slat wall lends a refined air to a room.
-It's a mid-century modern–esque look often found at high-end hotels or designer homes.
+Installing wood slats on a wall lends a refined air to a room.
+It's a mid-century modern look often found at high-end hotels or designer homes.
 It's not a feature you ordinarily see in homes—which makes it even more noteworthy.
 A wood slat wall is the ideal focal point for a room: an accent wall that you'll have for years to come.

-Building a DIY wood slat wall can be a bit time-consuming, but it isn't complicated at all.
-Plus, you have a couple of options.
-One method, using dimensional lumber slats, is easier but more expensive, while the other method—which uses sheet good slats—takes more time but saves on costs.
+Installing wood slats on a wall can be a bit time-consuming, but it isn't complicated at all.
+Plus, you have a couple of time-saving options.
+One method, using dimensional lumber slats, is easier and faster but it's much more expensive.
+The other method, using sheet goods, is slower and requires a table saw, but costs are considerably pared down.

-This guide will yield enough slats to cover 8 feet of wall—plan to add more wood and supplies as needed to cover the space you're working with.
+This guide will yield enough wood slats to cover 8 feet of a wall.
+To cover more wall space, plan to add more wood and supplies as needed to cover the space you're working with.

-A wood slat wall is made of vertical strips of wood that extend from the floor to the ceiling.
-Each strip is 1/2 to 2 inches wide.
-Width is your choice, depending on the final look you're hoping to achieve.
+A wood slat wall is made of evenly spaced vertical strips of wood that extend from the floor to the ceiling.
+Each wood slat is from 1/2-inch to 2 inches wide.
+The width of the wood slats is your choice, depending on the final look you're hoping to achieve.
+Generally, wood slats tend to be more on the narrow side.

-To avoid a zebra-stripe effect, spaces between the slats should be less than the width of the slats, So, 1/2-inch slats should be spaced 1/4 inch apart.
+The wood slats should be spaced about 1/4-inch to 1/2-inch apart from each other.
+To avoid a zebra-stripe effect, spaces between the slats should be less than the width of the slats.

-The color of the wall behind the slats plays an important role because it's the background for the slats.
+The color of the wall behind the slats plays an important role because this is the background for the slats.
 You may want to choose a dark background, such as matte-black, for a dramatic, modern look.

 One-by-two lumber strips